-b.
-Connect a 30 Hz sine wave from the low-frequency sine-wave generator through a "T" connector and coaxial cables to the Type 7A16 input and the Type 7B51 EXT TRIG IN.
+- b.
+Connect a 30 Hz sine wave from the low-frequency sine-wave generator through a "T" connector and coaxial cables to the Type 7A15 input and the Type 7B50 EXT TRIG IN.
 Adjust the sine-wave amplitude for a 0.3 division display.
-Reset the Type 7B51 TRIGGERING MODE to NORM.
+Reset the Type 7B50 TRIGGERING MODE to NORM. - c.
+CHECK-Stable triggering can be obtained with the LEVEL/SLOPE control at 0/+ and 0/-.
+Check that the TRIG'D lamp is lit.